melissaspiegel/documentation/docs/using-mwm-modules.md

 ## Creating Modules

-To create modules use our `mwm-cli` command.
-See [using-mwm-cli.md](/docs/using-mwm-cli.md) for details.
+To create modules use our `swm-cli` command.
+See [using-swm-cli.md](/docs/using-swm-cli.md) for details.

 ## File Structure